marovira/atlas/README.md

 ## License

-Atlas is published under the MIT license and can be viewed [here](https://github.com/marovira/atlas/blob/master/LICENSE).
+Atlas is published under the BSD-3 license and can be viewed [here](https://github.com/marovira/atlas/blob/master/LICENSE).
 Atlas also bundles third-party code that is distributed under their corresponding licenses which can be seen